ACHS FAQs

 Q: I am looking for information about an honor society that is not listed.
 What does that mean?

 Q: I am a student who would like to become a member of ACHS.
-What do I do?
+What should I do?

 A: Individuals cannot become members of ACHS.
-ACHS membership is comprised of member societies.
+Membership with ACHS is reserved only for honor societies.

-Q: I am a member of ____ society and would like information about my membership, or I would like to verify that a job applicant is a member of the group listed on his or her resume.
+Q: I am a member of ____ society and would like information about my membership, or I need to verify that a job applicant is a member of the group listed on their resume.
 Can you help me?

 A: No, we do not maintain any individual membership records for our member societies.
 Contact information for each society’s national office can be found by accessing our member list.